-Both the Bride and the Groom must complete and sign the license application form.
+Both parties must complete and sign the license application form.
 At least one of the parties must apply in person and bring an absentee affidavit for the other party.
 If one of the parties cannot appear in person, he or she must complete an absentee affidavit and sign it before a notary public accompanied with missing persons ID, before it can be accepted by the marriage clerk.
 Applicants for a marriage license need not be Colorado residents.

 If either party has been married previously, we will require the date, place and name of court if divorced.
 Those who have been widowed will need to supply the date and place of death of their deceased spouse.

 Marriages are prohibited when one of the parties is still married to another person.
-They are also prohibited between ancestor and descendant, brother and sister, uncle and niece, aunt and nephew.
-No same sex marriages.
+They are also prohibited between ancestor and descendant, brother and sister, uncle and niece, aunt and nephew, persons incarcerated.

 The license may be issued only during normal working hours of the office of the County Clerk and Recorder, Monday - Friday (except for legal holidays), 8:00 AM to 4:30 PM.

-The age requirements for both the Bride and Groom are the same - for ages 18 and older, no parental consent is required.
+The age requirements for both parties are the same - for ages 18 and older, no parental consent is required.
 For marriages at ages of 16 and 17, consent of both parents (and parent having legal custody), or guardian, or judicial approval is required.
 15 or younger, Judicial approval is required.

 Each applicant must bring proof of identity and birth date, such as a current US driver's license, a US issued birth certificate (with a raised seal), or a current passport.